 First, investment in pipes to reach new customers would be shaped by whether new customers demand gas service.
 If new construction is all electric, there would be no such investment.
 Other approaches, such as requiring customers that require a line extension to cover the full cost themselves, could also limit shareholder and other shared risk from these assets.
-The Central Case includes continued, but slowing, expansion of gas service to new customers (about 44,000 by 2030 and about 2,000 after).
+The Central case includes continued, but slowing, expansion of gas service to new customers (about 44,000 by 2030 and about 2,000 after).
 Figure 4.31 shows the impact of not expanding gas line investments to reach these new customers on the baseline trajectory of SDG&E's rate base.
-Forgoing these additions reduces the utility's rate base by about \$400 million in 2050.
+The utility's rate base is about \$400 million smaller in 2050 without these additions.